lextoumbourou/notes/notes/reference/moocs/coursera/computer-networking/index.md

             * 1 AND 1 = 1
             * 1 AND 0 = 0
             * 0 AND 0 = 0
-    * A subnet mask is a way for a computer to use [[AND (Boolean Operation)]] operators to determine if an IP address exists on the same network.
+    * A subnet mask is a way for a computer to use [[../../../../journal/permanent/AND (Boolean Operation).md]] operators to determine if an IP address exists on the same network.
     * Example:
         * 00001001 .
 0110 0100 .
 01100100 .
 01100100
         * AND